Pwhsky/active-matter-thesis/readme.txt

-#This is the software for simulating particles with phoretic interactions.
+# Program for simulating various properties of microparticles.

 #Requirements:
 Linux with G++, Pandas, Matplotlib, FFmpeg for movie creation

 #Luxury:
-CPU with > 4 cores
+CPU with > 4 cores for parallelization

 #Instructions

-To run, select your cluster in the main.py sourcefile and simply run it with python3.
+For integral:
-The output is a series of snapshots along with a movie.
+To run: python3 main.py <resolution>